DSpace/RestContract/profiles.md

 * 201 Created - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions
-* 409 Conflict - if the specified eperson has already a profile or if the profile to be claimed is already owned
+* 404 Not Found - if the specified eperson does not exist
-* 404 Unprocessable Entity - if the specified eperson does not exist
+* 422 Unprocessable Entity - if the specified eperson has already a profile or if the profile to be claimed is already owned

 An example curl call:
 ```bash